October 29, 2022

 The Bulletin of the Atomic Scientists and their Board of Sponsors call for greater urgency and unity to prevent the worst cataclysmic outcomes.
 Sponsors of the atomic scientists include 13 Nobel Laureates and, most recently, The Elders, a global group of independent leaders founded in 2007 by Nelson Mandela to establish world peace and human rights.

-“Leaders around the world must immediately commit themselves to renewed cooperation in the many ways and venues available for reducing existential risks,” atomic scientists warn.
-“Citizens of the world can and should organize and insist their leaders do so.”
+“Leaders around the world must immediately commit themselves to renewed cooperation in the many ways and venues available for reducing existential risks,” warn atomic scientists.
+“Citizens of the world can and must organize and insist their leaders do so.”

 Vote to Reverse Multiplicity of Catastrophic Threats